The Best Disk Cloning Software of 2026 [Free/Paid]

 What to do after cloning?

-I want to make this article not a listical but a guide so I want to tell you how you can run your system using the new drive with the cloned operating system.
+I want to make this article more than just a list; I want to provide a guide on how to run your system using the new drive with the cloned operating system.

 1. Enter the BIOS or UEFI